Parasite Prevention & Control

 A monthly administration of an oral heartworm and intestinal worm preventative is recommended for all dogs.
 We recommend Heartgard and Sentinel brand preventatives.
 Both of these medications will protect your pets from heartworms and several types of intestinal worms.

 We recommend Revolution brand preventative for cats, even if they are indoor-only pets.
 Revolution prevents fleas, heartworms, hookworms, roundworms, and ear mites.
-To prevent fleas and ticks, a monthly topical preventative like Frontline or Vectra should be applied to your pet.
+To prevent fleas and ticks, a monthly topical preventative like Frontline should be applied to your pet.

 Your pet should be given their preventatives once a month and all year round.
 Even in Winter and Fall months parasites like fleas, ticks, and mosquitoes can survive.